MycroftAI/documentation/docs/skill-development/voight-kampff/test-runner.md

 ## Disabling audio output during testing

+If you don't want audio output whilst the tests are running, you can switch this off temporarily through your device configuration.

 This change also has the benefit of speeding up testing, as the framework doesn't have to wait for Mycroft to stop talking.
 Note, that to have audio output during normal debugging the config change should be reverted.

 ### Using `mycroft-config`